MEETING NEEDS THROUGHOUT COVID-19

 If you need food please call 231-347-3531, then press 0 to leave a message for the case-worker to call you to schedule a curb-side pick-up appointment.
 During this crisis we are allowing each household 1 additional food order each month (2 total).
 We are not accepting any walk-ins until the suggested restrictions have been lifted.

-Our regular Friday Night Live Community Dinner will not be held until further notice; however, in the meantime, for the many hungry people that come regularly we will have a carry-out Dinners on Fridays from 5:30pm-6pm at our Community Center Office.
+Our regular Friday Night Live Community Dinner will not be held until further notice; however, in the meantime, for the many hungry people that come regularly we are delivering to seniors, mobility impaired and homeless shelters.
+We also have a carry-out Dinners on Fridays from 5:30pm-6pm at our Community Center Office.
+We also have carry-out lunches from 12-12:45pm on Tuesdays outside of the 1st Presbyterian Church in downtown Petoskey and on Wednesdays at our Community Center Office.
+Please note changes to carry out times and locatios above!

 Our Sunday Worship Services have now resumed as normal except the Old Fashioned Potluck dinners every 4th Sunday.
 Men's and Women's Group Activities have also resumed along with some new Youth Activities.
 Please call (231) 347-3531 for details.
 Masks are required for those attending service.
 If you (or your family members) feel ill or have felt ill or have had a fever recently, please stay home to protect the many vulnerable people who come to our service.
 We are excited to be able to join with you in worship once again.

 Our Family Thrift Store and Donation Center has separate days for donations and shopping.
 Please click HERE to see our current schedule.

 Thank you for you continued patience and support during this difficult time.
 Please join us in prayer for everyone's health.
 God bless!